NullDev/nulldev.org/blog/posts/all-about-the-base.md

 Of course, other numbers get strange expansions.

-But this system can br used to more easily show the relationship between the diameter of a circle to its circumference, which corresponds to its perimeter.
+But this system can be used to more easily show the relationship between the diameter of a circle to its circumference, which corresponds to its perimeter.

 Since circumference = π × diameter, a circle with diameter $1_\pi$ has circumference $10_\pi$.
 A circle with diameter $10_\pi$ has circumference $100_\pi$, and so on.